sc-forks/solidity-coverage/README.md

 ### Code coverage for Solidity testing
 ![coverage example](https://cdn-images-1.medium.com/max/800/1*uum8t-31bUaa6dTRVVhj6w.png)

-For more details about what this is, how it work and potential limitations, see [the accompanying article](https://blog.colony.io/code-coverage-for-solidity-eecfa88668c2).
+For more details about what this is, how it works and potential limitations, see [the accompanying article](https://blog.colony.io/code-coverage-for-solidity-eecfa88668c2).

-This branch is an attempt to prepare solcover for npm publication and simplify its use as a command line utility.
-Gas cost issues are managed under the hood and the tool cleans up after itself if (when) it crashes.

 ### Install
 ```